nar453/nar453/README.md

 - ⚖️ I participated in the design and implementation of the Tecnológico de Monterrey’s Equality Plan 2021–2025.

+- 🏅 In 2024, I was inducted into the *Círculo de Profesores Destacados* (Circle of Distinguished Faculty), a recognition awarded for teaching excellence, academic leadership, and meaningful contributions to the future of education and society.

 ## 📚 Selected Publications